Auto-Tuned Sim-to-Real Transfer: Implementation Details

 \section{Implementation Details}

 \paragraph{Policy Learning} As our method of updating system parameters is independent from the agent policy training, the SPM can be combined with any image-based RL algorithm.
 In this work we use contrastive learning combined with SAC \cite{laskin_srinivas2020curl} as the image-based RL algorithm.
-We use the architecture and hyperparameters in Appendix E of the followup paper \cite{RAD} with the following deviations: we use batch size 128, the crop augmentation, and episode lengths of 200 policy steps for DM control tasks and 60 for the robotics tasks.
-We use 1 million steps for the DM control environments and 500k steps for the robotics tasks.

 \paragraph{SPM Learning} The observations $o_{1:T}$ are encoded with a convolutional encoder which has the same architecture as the policy encoder from \cite{laskin_srinivas2020curl}.
 We stack 10 frames at a time, but since our trajectories are longer than 10 frames, we use multiple windows and average their predictions.
 We concatenate the encoded features with the agent's actions and $\xi_{pred}$, which is uniformly sampled from $[0, 2 \times \xi_{mean}$].
 As each system parameter can represent very different parameters, we use sinusoidal encoding \cite{mildenhall2020nerf} to encode the real values to the same higher dimensional space.
 Any state information accessible in both simulation and reality can also be concatenated if desired.
-This is fed through separate MLPs (2 layers, 400 hidden units each) for each system parameter.
-We train the model using logistic regression, optimizing with Adam with learning rate $= 1e^{-3}$ and $\beta=0.9$.
+Architecture and hyperparameter details can be found in Appendix \ref{appendix:architecture}.